bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 org.bonitasoft.level = ALL
 com.bonitasoft.level = ALL
 ```

-In a WildFly bundle, you need to edit the file `<BUNDLE_HOME>/server/standalone/configuration/standalone.xml` in the domain `urn:jboss:domain:logging:3.0` of the *subsystem* tag.

 Edit the *logger* tags which *category* matches `org.bonitasoft` and `com.bonitasoft` packages: change the *level* *name* attribute of each *logger* to `ALL` and add a new logger with the *category* `org.keyclock` (also with a *level* *name* set to `ALL`).